-То: Date:
+To: Date:

 Parent/or Guardian

 Street Address:

 City/State ZIP:

-• Central Lyon Community School District's official education records, (full legal name of student) have been transferred to:
+Please e be notified that copies of the Central Lyon Community School District's official education records

+conce rning , (full legal name of student) have been transferred to:

-School District Name Address
+Scho ool District Name Address

-upon the written statement that the student intends to enroll in said school system.
+upon t the written statement that the student intends to enroll in said school system.

-If you desire a copy of such records furnished, please check here and return this form to the undersigned.
-A reasonable charge will be made for the copies.
+desire a copy of such records furnishes onable charge will be made for the co ed, please check here and return this form to the undersigned. opies.

-If you believe such records transferred are inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, you have the right to a hearing to challenge the contents of such records.
+naccurate, misleading or otherwise in violation of the privacy or other hearing to challenge the contents of such records.

 (Name)

 (Title)